davidgondelach/DESTO/README.md

 ### Acknowledgments
-Initial versions of the code were based on work by Dr. Piyush M. Mehta, see https://doi.org/10.2514/1.G004793.
+Initial work on the code were performed by Dr. Piyush M. Mehta, see https://doi.org/10.2514/1.G004793.

 The MATLAB code for the Jacchia-Bowman 2008 model and solar radiation pressure and third-body perturbations was developed by Meysam Mahooti (copyright 2018) and was downloaded from https://www.mathworks.com/matlabcentral/fileexchange/56163-jacchia-bowman-atmospheric-density-model (version 2.0.0.0) and https://www.mathworks.com/matlabcentral/fileexchange/55167-high-precision-orbit-propagator (version 2.1.1.1).

 The MATLAB code for the SGP4 model and several time and reference frame routines was developed by David Vallado (and others) and was downloaded from https://celestrak.com/software/vallado-sw.php.

+The Earth Gravitational Model 2008 (EGM2008) coefficients were obtained from the NGA's Office of Geomatics: https://earth-info.nga.mil.

 ### References
+The code in this repository corresponds to two publications in Space Weather.
 The density modeling and estimation techniques using two-line element data are described in:
 ```
-@article{gondelach2019realtime,
+@article{gondelach2020tle,
   author = {Gondelach, David J. and Linares, Richard},
   title = {Real-Time Thermospheric Density Estimation Via Two-Line-Element Data Assimilation},
   journal = {Space Weather},